 Detailed Review of Opinion Outpost

-I intend to write down a fair review of Opinion Outpost for the reader’s benefit and to help keep my judgment and experience relatively raw, I decided to sign-up with the site with a new account to see how its doing in 2013.
+I intend to write down a fair review of this panel for the reader’s benefit, and to help keep my judgment and experience relatively raw, I decided to sign-up with the site with a new account to see how its doing in 2013.
 Please note that I’ve been a part of the site since a few years back and have been taking surveys for many years, up until 2012 and beyond.

 Like most website registrations, here too you are asked to dispense with your personal details before you are sent an email confirming your membership.
 However, some people find this a bit too intrusive.

 At the same time, it’s important that you consider this as a qualifier that helps you graduate to taking full surveys, which is also why you need to be honest when filling up these details.

 An interesting thing about this site is the western theme they have chosen for their site.
 It does kind of take you back for a minute when you first arrive at the site seeing cowboy hats, old town hall icons etc. (update: It seems like they have changed their western theme into a clean blueish design.)
 But over all the site has an incredibly easy and user friendly navigation system.